HofmaDresu/Blog/_posts/2018-04-23-todo-xamarin-forms.markdown

 }
 {% endhighlight %}

-You may notice a couple weird looking #pragma statements in the sample code.
+> You may notice a couple weird looking #pragma statements in the sample code.
 These aren't strictly needed, but they tell the compiler to ignore the fact that nothing directly uses the PropertyChanged event.
 This has no effect on the functionality of our app, but I prefer to hide this warning since we know it will be used by the Fody package.

-Now that we have the boilerplate out of the way, we should is define our TODO item.
+Now that we have the boilerplate out of the way, we should is define our Todo item.
 Since this is a simple app, we only have 3 properties we care about for a todo: a unique id, a title, and whether or not it has been completed.
 For this we'll create a new class called TodoItem.cs that is a subclass of our BaseFodyObservable.
 Follow the same steps used to create the BaseFodyObservable file and add the following content:

 {% highlight csharp %}
 namespace TodoXamarinForms